pawan0110/Learning-Management-system-/README.md

 npm run dev
 ```

+---

 ## 🤝 Contributing

 Contributions are welcome.
 Feel free to fork the repository and submit a pull request.

 ---

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project is for **educational and portfolio purposes**.

+---

+Just tell me what you want next.